TinajeroOC/Bonfire/README.md

 ## Overview

-Bonfire is a social media platform where users can post, react, and comment in communities based on shared interests.
+Bonfire is a social media platform where users can post and comment in communities based on shared interests.

-## Group Members

-1. Esteban Tinajero
-2. Michael Duenas
-3. Qianqian Ke

 ## Tech Stack